 On April 15, the Patani United Liberation Organization (PULO) carried out two bombings in the Sai Buri district in Patani Province, southern Thailand (benarnews.org, April 15).
-According to PULO's "G5" faction, the purpose of the bombings was to punish Thailand for not including PULO in the fourth round of peace talks that are ongoing in Malaysia between the Thai government and "G5" faction rival, Barisan Revolusi Nasional (BRN). government Nevertheless. the Thai announced that it would not withdraw from the ceasefire that it reached with the BRN in which both parties agreed not to attack during Ramadan one another (republika.co.id, April 17).
+According to PULO's "G5" faction, the purpose of the bombings was to punish Thailand for not including PULO in the fourth round of peace talks that are ongoing in Malaysia between the Thai government and "G5" faction rival, Barisan Revolusi Nasional (BRN).
+Nevertheless, the Thai aovernment announced that it would not withdraw from the ceasefire that it reached with the BRN in which both parties agreed not to attack one another during Ramadan (republika.co.id, April 17).